Last updated

 Pay period

-Withheld income tax, social security contributions as well as any other deductions made from the employee’s salary
+Withheld income tax, social security contributions, and any other applicable deductions

 Get professional advice and tips on hiring remote talent and scaling businesses globally.
 Join over 50 000 subscribers now.